antoniopantaleo/antoniopantaleo.github.io/content/about.md

 I grew up with more and more interest in that thing called `code`.
 I studied for it and made it part of my life.
 I love making iOS apps, solving problems, creating projects with fancy names and logos and making scripts that can make my life easier (they call them Life-Hacks, no?).

-Currently I work as an iOS Engineer in [Iriscube Reply](https://www.reply.com/iriscube-reply/en/), where we make apps... don't move... for banks!
+Currently I work as an iOS Engineer at [Iriscube Reply](https://www.reply.com/iriscube-reply/en/), where we make apps... don't move... for banks!
 Yeah banks!
 Where money comes from!
 I love my job and I like to put some little sparkles of nerdy things on it.

 If you wanna learn more about what I do, check my [GitHub](https://github.com/antoniopantaleo) and remember: